-- Each resident will rotate within a team lead by consultants for 2-3 months unless they have special rotations that take them outside the medicine unit.
-Some rotations will be one-month rotations. - Each team admits patients on every fourth day - Once admitted, the R1 takes a thorough history and does a proper physical examination, s/he then discusses the patient in detail with the senior resident /registrar, who verifies the history and examination of the junior member of the team.
+- Each resident will rotate within a team lead by consultants for up to three months and have several special rotations that take them outside the medicine unit. - Each on call team admits patients every fifth day - Once admitted, the R1 takes a thorough history and does a proper physical examination, s/he then discusses the patient in detail with the senior resident /registrar, who verifies the history and examination of the junior member of the team.
 They discuss the management plan in detail, carry out all necessary procedures, and document their findings in the patient file. - The R1 to R3 are expected to be within the hospital premises AT ALL TIMES WHEN THEY ARE ON CALL.
 They are required to be physically available at any time through the call. - The R4 are second-on-call and are expected to be in the hospital when on call and if required for any complicated cases or procedures.
 They are required to be physically available at any time through the call. - The Checkout rounds are carried out as a sign out round at 1600 hrs. and conducted by the senior resident of the team.
-All patients are discussed in details.
+All patients are discussed in detail.
 We use a secure process via SLACK and Wunderlist to carry transitions of care.
-Details will be discussed during orientation. - The person on the floor covering the admissions for that night receives a report on all the patients in the ward. - After the exit round, the patient hand-over is given to the on-call team. - The resident doctor on-call must inform the consultant of all the admissions at the day and call for the admissions at the end of the day and call for any emergencies/difficult cases both medical and administrative. - The consultant in a particular subspecialty may be called initially if deemed necessary but the primary consultant must be informed of such action in case there is consideration of transfer of live or need for multiple specialty follow up.
+Details will be discussed during orientation. - The person on the floor covering the admissions for that night receives a report on all the patients in the ward. - After the exit round, the patient hand-over is given to the on-call team. - The resident doctor on-call must inform the consultant of all the admissions at the day and call for the admissions at the end of the day and call for any emergencies/difficult cases both medical and administrative. - The consultant in a particular subspecialty may be called initially if deemed necessary but the primary consultant must be informed of such action in case there is consideration of transfer to another section or need for multiple specialty follow up.

-Learning Modules for 2018
+Learning Modules for 2020

-Month Module 2018 Duration January - February Endocrinology Coordinator: Dr Kunyiha 8 weeks March - April Nephrology Coordinator: Dr Sokwala 8 weeks May - June Gastroenterology Coordinator: Dr Rajula 8 weeks July - August Rheumatology Coordinator: Dr Otieno 8 weeks September - October Dermatology Coordinator: Dr Owili 8 weeks January to September Infectious disease Coordinator: Dr Reena Weekly for 9 months November EXAMS
+Month Module 2020 Duration Mid January - Mid March Endocrinology Coordinator: Dr Kunyiha 8 weeks Mid March - Mid May Nephrology Coordinator: Dr Sokwala 8 weeks Mid May - June Rheumatology Coordinator: Dr. Otieno 6 weeks July - August Gastroenterology Coordinator: Dr Rajula 8 weeks September - Mid October Dermatology Coordinator: Dr Owili 6 weeks July to Mid- October Infectious disease Coordinator: Dr Riunga Weekly for 4 1/2 months November EXAMS